What is blepharoplasty?

 - Correction of excess skin and puffiness

-- Natural, harmonious results
+- Natural and harmonious results

 - Discreet scars in natural folds

-- A brighter, more relaxed look
+- A brighter and more refreshed look

 - Precise surgical techniques